 The first baby born through IVF is born - a huge development for medical science.

-the 80s and 90s This was where the world of technology really picked up the pace; we saw mobile Walkmans, gaming consoles and mobile devices.
+The 80s and 90s - This was where the world of media technology really picked up pace; we saw mobile Walkman's, gaming consoles and mobile devices.
 The World Wide Web was launched, computers became mainstream and the first text and mobile phone calls were made.

 1980 - Introducing the Walkman

 1980 saw the first-ever Walkman go on sale, enabling people to listen to music whilst on the go for the first time ever.

 Mobile phones first started entering the public market in 1983, but it wasn’t until 1985 that this became popular and also the time when the UK made its first mobile phone call.

 1989 - The game boy enters the market

 The first-ever portable gaming device that allowed people to enjoy games on the go.